IBM SWOT Analysis & Recommendations

 3. Cybercrime

-Imitation of products is an issue that faces IBM.
-This threat is based on the weakness of product imitability, which is due to the company’s focus on cost leadership with minimal product uniqueness.
-On the other hand, the threat of competition is significant because of the degree of differentiation and aggressiveness of firms in the information technology industry (Read: Porter’s Five Forces Analysis of IBM).
-Also, cybercrime is a significant threat, especially because of the company’s extensive online operations involving servers for its clientele.
-For example, cloud platform products expose the firm and its clientele to potential cyber attacks and related risks.
-In this element of the SWOT analysis of IBM, threats are a major concern that could bring down the business and its technological infrastructure.
+Imitation of products is an issue that faces IBM despite its patents, as intellectual property protection is not always guaranteed in some countries.
+This threat relates to product imitability, which is a weakness of the company.
+The threat of competition is significant in this SWOT analysis because of the degree of differentiation and aggressiveness of firms in the industry, as illustrated in the Five Forces analysis of IBM.
+The company competes with technology firms, such as Cisco, Oracle, Google (Alphabet), Microsoft, Amazon, and Intel.
+Moreover, cybercrime is a significant threat, especially because of the company’s extensive online operations involving servers for its clientele.
+For example, cloud platform products expose the firm and its clientele to potential cyber-attacks and related risks.
+In this element of the SWOT analysis of IBM, threats are a major concern that affects the business and its technological infrastructure.

-Summary & Recommendations – SWOT Analysis of IBM
+Key Points & Actions based on this SWOT Analysis of IBM

-The results of this SWOT analysis of International Business Machines Corporation (IBM) enumerates internal and external strategic factors that support long-term business survival.
-For example, the company has an extensive intellectual property portfolio that contributes to competitive advantage against other information technology firms.
-In addition, IBM has a high-value brand that strengthens the business against competitors and new entrants.
-Also, this strength can support the company in diversifying its business and entering other industries.
+This SWOT analysis of IBM enumerates internal and external strategic factors that support long-term business viability.
+The company’s intellectual property portfolio is a competitive advantage over other information technology firms.
+Also, IBM’s high-value brand strengthens the business against competitors and new entrants.
+These strengths support business diversification into other industries.

-Despite IBM’s strengths and positive position in the industry, there are considerable challenges based on the weaknesses of the business, and the opportunities and threats in the external environment.
-For example, the company faces the threat of competition and experiences the weakness of the imitability of its products.
-It is necessary to make some strategic changes to ensure the fulfillment of IBM’s vision statement and mission statement, which emphasize value and technological breakthrough.
-Such changes must contribute to the company’s continued growth and competitive advantage.
-Based on these factors identified in the SWOT analysis, it is recommended that IBM:
+This SWOT analysis also enumerates challenges based on IBM’s weaknesses, as well as opportunities and threats in the external environment.
+The company faces the threat of competition and experiences the weakness of product imitability.
+In this regard, strategic changes may be needed to ensure the fulfillment of IBM’s mission statement and vision statement, which emphasize value and technological breakthrough.
+Such changes must enhance the company’s growth and competitive advantages.
+Based on the factors identified in this SWOT analysis, it is suitable that IBM:

-1. Enter alliances with firms from other industries to exploit technological integration opportunities.
+1. Enter alliances with firms in other industries to exploit technological integration opportunities.

-2. Diversify the business to spread risk and reduce risk exposure in the information technology market.
+2. Diversify the business to spread market-based risk and reduce risk exposure in the information technology market.

-3. Reform innovation processes to raise product uniqueness and improve the advantage of products against imitation and competition.
+3. Reform innovation processes to raise product uniqueness and improve the competitive advantage of products.

 References